adoptium/adoptium.net-redesign/content/blog/adoptium-celebrates-first-release/index.md

 The project move involved transferring over 40 code repositories, a complex static and virtualized machine infrastructure, a running build tool, and a two thousand members strong community to the Eclipse Foundation over a period of about one year.
 During that time the team continued to hit their quarterly release schedule, and grow the project through the introduction of a new incubator programme, participating in student mentoring programmes, and delivering innovation through machine learning and cloud optimization operational techniques amongst others.

 As part of the transition the Eclipse Foundation helped the community establish a new governance working group to support the work of the technical projects.
-The current [Adoptium working group members](https://adoptium.net/members.html) are Alibaba Cloud, Azul, Huawei, Karakun, Microsoft, Red Hat, IBM, iJUG, ManageCat, and New Relic.
+The current [Adoptium working group members](https://adoptium.net/members.html) are Alibaba Cloud, Azul, Karakun, Microsoft, Red Hat, IBM, iJUG, ManageCat, and New Relic.

 The working group includes major Java vendors who share a vision for an open and collaborative build, test, and distribution solution for OpenJDK.
 Adoptium has a greater focus on vendor collaboration than ever before and encourages commercial reuse of the technology.